Sterilization (microbiology): Hydrogen peroxide

 Hydrogen peroxide, in both liquid and as vaporized hydrogen peroxide (VHP), is another chemical sterilizing agent.
 Hydrogen peroxide is a strong oxidant, which allows it to destroy a wide range of pathogens.
 Hydrogen peroxide is used to sterilize heat- or temperature-sensitive articles, such as rigid endoscopes.
 In medical sterilization, hydrogen peroxide is used at higher concentrations, ranging from around 35% up to 90%.
 The biggest advantage of hydrogen peroxide as a sterilant is the short cycle time.
 Whereas the cycle time for ethylene oxide may be 10 to 15 hours, some modern hydrogen peroxide sterilizers have a cycle time as short as 28 minutes.

 Drawbacks of hydrogen peroxide include material compatibility, a lower capability for penetration and operator health risks.
 Products containing cellulose, such as paper, cannot be sterilized using VHP and products containing nylon may become brittle.
 The penetrating ability of hydrogen peroxide is not as good as ethylene oxide and so there are limitations on the length and diameter of the lumen of objects that can be effectively sterilized.
 Hydrogen peroxide is a primary irritant and the contact of the liquid solution with skin will cause bleaching or ulceration depending on the concentration and contact time.
 It is relatively non-toxic when diluted to low concentrations, but is a dangerous oxidizer at high concentrations (> 10% w/w).
 The vapour is also hazardous, primarily affecting the eyes and respiratory system.
-Even short term exposures can be hazardous and NIOSH has set the IDLH at 75 ppm, less than one tenth the IDLH for ethylene oxide (800 ppm).
-Prolonged exposure to lower concentrations can cause permanent lung damage and consequently, OSHA has set the permissible exposure limit to 1.0 ppm, calculated as an eight-hour time-weighted average.
-Sterilizer manufacturers go to great lengths to make their products safe through careful design and incorporation of many safety features, though there are still workplace exposures of hydrogen peroxide from gas sterilizers documented in the FDA MAUDE database.
-When using any type of gas sterilizer, prudent work practices should include good ventilation, a continuous gas monitor for hydrogen peroxide and good work practices and training.
+Even short-term exposures can be hazardous and NIOSH has set the IDLH at 75 ppm, less than 1/10 the IDLH for ethylene oxide (800 ppm).
+Prolonged exposure to lower concentrations can cause permanent lung damage and consequently, OSHA has set the permissible exposure limit to 1.0 ppm, calculated as an 8-hour time-weighted average.
+Sterilizer manufacturers go to great lengths to make their products safe through careful design and incorporation of many safety features, though there are still workplace exposures of hydrogen peroxide from gas sterilizers documented in the FDA Manufacturer and User Facility Device Experience (MAUDE) database.
+When using any type of gas sterilizer, prudent work practices should include good ventilation, a continuous gas monitor for hydrogen peroxide, and good work practices and training.

 Vaporized hydrogen peroxide (VHP) is used to sterilize large enclosed and sealed areas, such as entire rooms and aircraft interiors.

 Although toxic, VHP breaks down in a short time to water and oxygen.